WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/store
 - the instruction (STORE nt n? memarg) is valid with the function type [I32, nt] -> [] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - If n is defined,